RobMeades/watchdog/software/README.md

 - the equally excellent [documentation for libcamera](https://libcamera.org/guides/application-developer.html),
 - the source code for [libcamera's cam application](https://git.libcamera.org/libcamera/libcamera.git/tree/src/apps/cam).

+# Implementation Note
+All of my stuff here is really in C rather than C++, despite the `.cpp` extension.
+I did try moving to C++, 'cos I like the name-spacing, but you can't initialise flexible arrays (of which I use quite a few) in a C++ class and C++ contructors can't return errors, making them unsuitable for HW-oriented things that can fail, so you end up having to have `init()` methods anyway, `#define`s (which are nice 'cos you can modify them by passing values to the compiler command-line) aren't name-spaced in C++ in any case, etc.  Hence I've name-spaced the code in the usual C way (by prefixing function and variable names sensibly); that will have to do.

 # Installation
 For the Pi, use the [Raspberry PI Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) to write the headless Raspbian distribution to SD card (with your Wifi details pre-entered for ease of first use and SSH access enabled); insert the SD card into the Pi and power it up.